elmahio/documentation/docs/setup-mcp-server.md

 ## MCP Authentication

 The elmah.io MCP server uses **OAuth2** to securely authorize your AI client.
-Unlike traditional integrations that might use a static API Key, the MCP server utilizes a web-based handshake.
 The authentication steps will vary from client to client, but all end up in a pop-up where you need to sign into elmah.io using either a username/password or with a social provider.
 Once signed in, a token will be generated for the MCP.
 The token is valid for 30 days.
 After the 30 days, your assistant will report an unauthorized error and you will need to re-authenticate.

+If you need to call the MCP server from a script, CI/CD pipeline, or other automated context where browser sign-in is not practical, you can use an API key as a Bearer token instead.
+See [Call MCP Server Using an API Key](/call-mcp-server-using-api-key/) for details.

 ## Setting up the MCP server in client